TobiasBg/WP-Table-Reloaded/readme.txt

 You would help a lot if you could add an issue ticket in the [issue tracker on Google Code](http://code.google.com/p/wp-table-reloaded/).
 Feature requests may also posted in the comments on the plugin website.

-For other help or support questions (especially with CSS), please use the [WordPress Support Forums](http://wordpress.org/support/).
-Please [open a new topic](http://wordpress.org/tags/wp-table-reloaded) there (with the tag "wp-table-reloaded") and email me a link to the thread (or post it as a comment on the plugin website).
+For other help or support questions, please use the [WordPress Support Forums](http://wordpress.org/tags/wp-table-reloaded).
+Please [search](http://wordpress.org/support/) through the forums first, then [open a new thread](http://wordpress.org/tags/wp-table-reloaded) (with the tag "wp-table-reloaded").
 Thank you!
 You may also make feature requests using this method!
 Don't be shy!

 = Requirements? =